Posted Feb. 27, 2017

 I'm going to have a lot of international friends

 In truth people rarely find a bunch of friends immediately after moving to a new place.
 Do not rush things, there is something people call a 'culture shock' and you will probably have to go through this period at the beginning of your new journey.
 In reality, the majority of students that move overseas for their studies make their first friendships with people from their home city or at least with those they share some common geographical ground with.
-It is long after that they step out of this comfort zone and allow themselves to interact with people who came from other parts of the world.
+It is long after that they step out of this comfort zone and allow themselves to interact with people who come from other parts of the world.
 It is a good idea to try and make contacts before you move to your new country.

 I will sound like a native speaker in three months

 Many researchers have pointed out to the fact that people can learn a language much, much easier if they are directly exposed to it.
 However, we are all aware that every language has many different dialects.
 So, if you are expecting that you will master the language quickly you are likely to be disappointed.
 You may be able to learn the language or even become fluent in it, but you will need much more than a couple months – or even a couple of years – to sound like a native.
 Additionally, studying abroad usually means being in contact with people from all over the world.
-Therefore you will be greatly exposed to other languages, which is amazing, but it is yet another reason why you will not be able to completely immerse in the language of the country you are residing in.
+Therefore you will be greatly exposed to other languages, which is amazing, but it is yet another reason why you will not be able to completely immerse yourself in the language of the country you are residing in.

 I will party all the time and every day will be an adventure